bookofproofs/bookofproofs.github.io/_sources/history/19th-century/roberts.md

 title: Roberts, Samuel
 born: 1827
 died: 1913
-keywords: Mathematics, London Mathematical Society, Algebraic Geometry, Differentiable Geometry, Moduli Spaces, Grothendieck Cohomology, Linear Differential Equations
+keywords: samuel roberts,roberts
-description: Samuel Roberts was an English mathematician who made important contributions to modern Mathematics, including developing concepts of algebraic transformation groups & moduli spaces, proving a theorem on resolution of singularities and using Grothendieck cohomology.
+description: Samuel Roberts was an English mathematician who was an important participant in the founding of the London Mathematical Society.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---